Creative Fatigue in Ads: How to Detect, Measure, and Fix It

 Diversify Formats

-Different ad formats fatigue at different rates.
-Static images tend to fatigue faster than videos because they are processed more quickly by the viewer.
-Carousel ads often have longer lifespans because each card provides a new visual element.
-User-generated content (UGC) style ads typically last longer than polished brand ads because they feel less like advertising.
+Different formats fatigue at different speeds.
+Statics tend to fatigue faster than videos because the eye processes them quickly.
+Carousels often last longer because each card is a new visual.
+UGC-style ads typically outlast polished brand ads because they don't read as advertising.

-Building a mix of formats into your creative rotation extends the overall freshness of your creative library.
-When static images fatigue, carousels may still perform.
-When carousels decline, video ads might still be generating strong engagement.
+A mix of formats stretches the freshness of your library.
+When statics fatigue, your carousels may still be holding up.
+When carousels start to slip, video might still be carrying engagement.

 Expand Your Audience